**Updated on February 6th, 2017

 What is the minimum I can refinance?

-$10,000 is the minimum, however some states have legal requirements that cause the minimum to increase.
-Also, refinancing is unavailable to those living in Nevada.
+$5,000 is the minimum, however some states have legal requirements that cause the minimum to increase.
+Right now SoFi is available in 49 states, excluding Nevada.

 I currently have a grace period, will SoFi honor that?